Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Computing the New Traffic Plan

-Before explaining the greedy strategy and how configurations are rated, we introduce some terminology: \(\mathcal{C}\) admits flow \(f\), if it contains at least one candidate configuration for \(f\).
-A configuration \(c \in \mathbf{G}(p')\) is \emph{shadowed} if at least one of its neighbors is included in \(\mathcal{C}\).
-Adding a configuration to \(\mathcal{C}\) shadows all its neighbors.
-Shadowed configurations are excluded from adding to \(\mathcal{C}\) since they conflict, i.e., are connected by an edge, with at least one of the configurations in \(\mathcal{C}\).
-A configuration is \emph{solitary} if it has no neighbors in \(c \in \mathbf{G}(p')\) and thus cannot conflict with any other configuration.
-A configuration \(c\) is \emph{eligible} for selection by the GFH algorithm if and only if \(c\) is neither shadowed, nor \(c \in \mathcal{C}\).
+\begin{itemize} \item \(\mathcal{C}\) \emph{admits} flow \(f\), if \(\mathcal{C}\) contains at least one candidate configuration for \(f\). \item A configuration \(c \in \mathbf{G}(p')\) is \emph{shadowed} if at least one of its neighbors is included in \(\mathcal{C}\).
+Thus, adding a configuration to \(\mathcal{C}\) shadows all its neighbors.
+Shadowed configurations are excluded from being added to \(\mathcal{C}\) since they conflict, i.e., are connected by an edge, with at least one of the configurations in \(\mathcal{C}\). \item A configuration is \emph{solitary} if it has no neighbors (i.e., no edge to other configurations) in \(\mathbf{G}(p')\) and thus cannot conflict with any other configuration. \item A configuration \(c\) is \emph{eligible} for selection by the GFH algorithm if and only if \(c\) is neither shadowed, nor \(c \in \mathcal{C}\). \end{itemize}

-The GFH algorithm initializes \(\mathcal{C}\) with the set of all solitary configurations.
-Thereby, \(\mathcal{C}\) already admits all flows with solitary configurations without reducing the solution space.
+In each run, the GFH attempts to find a \(\mathcal{C}\) that admits all flows as follows: First, \(\mathcal{C}\) is initialized by adding all solitary configurations.
+Thus, \(\mathcal{C}\) already admits all flows with solitary configurations without reducing the solution space.
 Then, configurations for the remaining flows are iteratively added to \(\mathcal{C}\).
-If \(\mathcal{C}\) does not admit all flows, GFH can be executed repeatedly, i.e., we say \emph{re-run}, with different starting conditions in an attempt to improve the result.
+We will discuss the configuration selection strategy in Sec.~\ref{sec:algorithm:selecting_colors} and the configuration rating in Sec.~\ref{sec:algorithm:selecting_vertices}, including a small GFH example.

+If \(\mathcal{C}\) does not admit all flows after its first run, the GFH has a \emph{re-run} mechanism which attempts to find a \(\mathcal{C}\) that admits more flows by additional \emph{re-runs} with modified starting conditions.
 The number of re-runs (default \(n_\text{re-runs}=3\)) can be parameterized.
+We discuss the re-run mechanism in Sec.~\ref{sec:algorithm:rerun_mechanism}.
+Finally, the complexity of GFH is addressed in Sec.~\ref{sec:algorithm:complexity}.